Hacks and Upgrades

 CHUKEE from BIT TWIDDLERS Screenshot 7 CHUKEE from BIT TWIDDLERS Screenshot 8 CHUKEE from BIT TWIDDLERS Screenshot 9

-One of the most well-remembered hacks, this BIT TWIDDLERS release adds the option from the COMMODORE 64 release to choose from three game speeds.
+One of the most well-remembered hacks, this BIT TWIDDLERS release developed by S.D.Ellington adds the option from the COMMODORE 64 release to choose from three game speeds.
 It also provides the obligatory upgrade setting to change the starting level, along with the option to play either the original eight levels or eight new CHUKEE alternatives.
-The new levels are supplied as documented DATA statements in a BASIC loader program - listed below - which, if the user hits Escape to interrupt it whilst it's running, can be modified - acting as a crude level designer.
-These DATA statements can be interchanged with the ELECTRON CHUCK-2 hack which stores its customs levels in the same format.
+The new levels are supplied as documented DATA statements in a BASIC loader program - listed below - which can be modified, acting as a crude levelset compiler.
+The ELECTRON release of Chuckie Egg stores its levels in the exact same format as the BBC 32K version, so this upgrade has been designed to support the compiling of levels into either the ELECTRON or BBC 32K releases.
 The final, unique feature included is a Variable Extended Jump which can be used after level 9 by pressing up and jump simultaneously.
 This is further extended from level 17, by pressing down, up and jump together at the same time.
 This Variable Extended Jump feature was popular enough to be included as an option in Mike Elson's DirectX Chuckie Egg retro remake.

 860REM The screen data structure consists of:-